timbrel/GitSavvy/docs/custom.md

 * `start_msg`       - a message to display in status bar when the command starts
 * `complete_msg`    - a message to display in status bar when the command completes
 * `prompt_msg`      - when using "{PROMPT_ARG}" argument in command, this determines the prompt message
-* `run_in_thread`   - when true, your command will be run in a separate child thread, independent of the async UI thread
 * `custom_environ`   - Can be used to set custom environment variables for this custom command, see example below

       **:boom: Warning**